NassyKova/shkr_frontend/README.md

 ## App description
 A big thanks is owed to [TheCocktailDB](https://www.thecocktaildb.com/api.php) for providing us with the cocktail database we used as a 3rd party resource.
 Not only did it save us from creating a whole new database which would have cost us considerable time, but also gave us real world experience of dealing with data that is not necessarily what you need for your particular app, thus leading to greater understanding of functions, classes, modular coding and DRY coding.
 Retrieving the data we wanted was sometimes complex due to the structure of the database which really enriched the learning experience.

 It is worth noting before we begin that the entirety of the page was not deployed in the frontend.
 Certain features were created for the backend, tested and deployed but code was never created for the front end due to time constraints.
-All andpoints are available through postman for the purposes of tyesting and marking, however not all of these features are available on the live app.
+All endpoints are available through postman for the purposes of testing and marking, however not all of these features are available on the live app.
 The rebranding endpoint, the user login and the age verification are the main culprits.
 The use of authorization has been removed from the app but the backend remains in the source code should educators wish to test it.
 If it is unclear how to use any of these functions please refer to the testing section, particularly the POSTMAN section on how req.body should be structured and sent.